A Bayesian Mixture Modelling of Stop Signal Reaction Time Distributions: Abstract

 \section{Abstract}

-The distribution of single Stop Signal Reaction Times (SSRT) in the stop signal task (SST) as a measurement of the latency of the unobservable stopping process has been modeled with a nonparametric method by Hans Colonius (1990) and with a Bayesian parametric method by Eric-Jan Wagenmakers and colleagues (2012).
-These methods assume equal impact of the preceding trial type (go/stop) in the SST trials on the SSRT distributional estimation without addressing the case of the violated assumption.
-This study presents the required model by considering two state mixture model for the SSRT distribution.
-It then compares the Bayesian parametric single SSRT and mixture SSRT distributions in the usual stochastic order at the individual and the population level under ex-Gaussian distributional format.
+The distribution of single Stop Signal Reaction Times (SSRT) in the stop signal task (SST) has been modeled with two general methods: a nonparametric method by Hans Colonius (1990); and a Bayesian parametric method by Dora Matzke, Gordon Logan and colleagues (2013).
+These methods assume an equal impact of the preceding trial type (go/stop) in the SST trials on the SSRT distributional estimation without addressing the relaxed assumption.
+This study presents the required model by considering a two-state mixture model for the SSRT distribution.
+It then compares the Bayesian parametric single SSRT and mixture SSRT distributions in the usual stochastic order at the individual and the population level under ex-Gaussian(ExG) distributional format.
 It shows that compared to a single SSRT distribution, the mixture SSRT distribution is more diverse, more positively skewed, more leptokurtic, and larger in stochastic order.
-The size of the disparities in the results also depends on the choice of weights in the mixture SSRT distribution.
+The size of the results' disparities also depends on the choice of weights in the mixture SSRT distribution.
 This study confirms that mixture SSRT indices as a constant or distribution are significantly larger than their single SSRT counterparts in the related order.
-This offers a vital improvement in the SSRT estimations.
+This result offers a vital improvement in the SSRT estimations.